Skip to content

 verbs: ["get", "list", "watch"]

-# Bind role to identity (RoleBinding)
+# Bind role to identity (RoleBinding, scoped to one namespace)

 apiVersion: rbac.authorization.k8s.io/v1